ayanna-n/activity15-github-practice/README.md

 # activity15-github-practice
 Repo for Activity 15:

-This respitory is for Activity 14 and Activity 15.
-It shows that I can use GitHUb the right way, including making branches, issues, commits, pull requests, and organizing files.
+This repository is for Activity 14 and Activity 15.
+It shows that I can use GitHub the right way, including making branches, issues, commits, pull requests, and organizing files.
 Everything  related to Activity 14 is stored here.

 What's in This Repo: